badj/cypress-checkout-test-bc/README.md

-# E-commerce Checkout Test to showcase [Cypress.io](https://www.cypress.io/) as a Test Framework
+# E-commerce Checkout Test showcasing [Cypress.io](https://www.cypress.io/) as a Test Framework

 This repo contains Cypress tests for login and cart checkout assertions with the ["Test Automation e-commerce store"](https://testautomation.bigcartel.com/) to showcase the Cypress Test Framework.

 ## Project information